From Medication to Diet: Discover How to Effectively Manage Arthritis in Dogs and Cats

 Keeping pets mobile is excellent, but when they’re diagnosed with arthritis, provide gentle exercise at their pace.

-Fit pets that have good muscle tone and a healthy weight can better cope with changes in the condition of their joints.
+Fit pets with good muscle tone and healthy weights cope far better with changes in the condition of their joints as they mature.
 Strong muscles support ailing knees and hips.
-Activities such as hydrotherapy are excellent for muscle growth without placing strain on the joints.
+Hydrotherapy is excellent for muscle strength and flexibility in senior pets because it doesn’t strain the joints.

 Full-spectrum oil is the only answer if you want to support your pet’s joints and relieve their pain.